ahmetanilgur/cysecdict/README.md

 # cysecdict
-"" soon to be updated
+- soon to be updated
+- bluebyte? sounds fine